itsmemariche/projectrepository/README.md

 # projectrepository
-This is my testproject repo for my automation learning
+This is my testproject repo for my automation learning.
+I edited this in feature branch